Skip to main content

 All set! 🎉

-Your grant financials now sync automatically from Sage Intacct to Instrumentl — ensuring your award data is accurate and up-to-date without extra effort.
+Your grant financials now sync automatically from Sage Intacct to Instrumentl — ensuring your award data is accurate and up to date without extra effort.

 Troubleshooting